 In relation to children, family violence is also defined as behaviour by any person that causes a child to hear or witness or otherwise be exposed to the effects of the above behaviour.
 This definition includes violence within a broader family context, such as extended families, kinship networks and communities.

 While people of all genders can be perpetrators or victim survivors of family violence, overwhelmingly, perpetrators are men, who largely perpetrate violence against women (who are their current or former partner) and children.

 Family violence is not just physical or sexual abuse but can take many forms.
 Read about types of abuse.

 Juno’s specialist family violence workers work from three homelessness access points across the region to provide immediate support to victim survivors of family violence.
 As the current homelessness system doesn’t offer a gender-specific response, the program seeks to overcome this gap in service delivery by having our specialist workers work alongside case managers in homelessness organisations.
 This also builds the capacity of homelessness organisations to recognise women’s needs as distinct from those of men.

 To receive support from Juno or other specialist support services you must be referred via a local Homelessness Access Point.
 In Victoria, if you’re experiencing homelessness or a housing crisis, the first step is to contact a local Homelessness Access Point, where an Initial Assessment and Planning (IAP) worker will then assess your support needs and refer you on.
-As there is no direct referral process, clients come to Juno through Access Points.
 Find a Victorian Access Point.
 Juno can also accept self-referrals for family violence support across six local government areas that make up Melbourne’s northern suburbs (Hume, Whittlesea, Merri-bek, Darebin, Banyule, & Nillumbik).